A Battle-Tested DevOps Platform

 - Solve problems and communicate solutions using project-based wikis and other collaboration tools.

-- Host multiple repository types under a single platform including Git, SVN, Mercurial, Maven, and Ivy.
+- Host multiple repository types under a single platform including Git, SVN, Mercurial, Maven, Ivy, and Docker container registries.

 - Integrate with all of the tools mentioned in this article to implement your DevOps pipeline.